davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 	- fine-tunning for specific application
 	- parameter efficient fine-tunning (PEFT)
 	- LoRA -

-###  Instruction Fine-Tuning
+-->

+## __Instruction Fine-Tuning__

-Instruction fine-tuning or simple fine-tuning trains the whole model parameters using examples that demonstrate how it should respond to a specific instruction.
+Instruction fine-tuning/fine-tuning trains the whole model parameters using examples that demonstrate how it should respond to a specific instruction, e.g:

-Example:

-	PROMPT, EXAMPLE TEXT, EXAMPLE COMPLETION
+	[PROMT]
+	[1.EXAMPLE TEXT]
+	[1.EXAMPLE COMPLETION]

+	[PROMT]
+	[2.EXAMPLE TEXT]
+	[2.EXAMPLE COMPLETION]

+	...

+	[PROMT]
+	[n.EXAMPLE TEXT]
+	[n.EXAMPLE COMPLETION]

-Since all the all of the model's weights are updated is known as: __full fine-tuning__ and it involves using many prompt-completion examples as the labeled training dataset to continue training the model by updating its weights.
+- All of the model's weights are updated (__full fine-tuning__) and it involves using many prompt-completion examples as the labeled training dataset to continue training the model by updating its weights

-Comparing to in-context learning, one only provides prompt-completion during inference, here we do it during training.
+- Comparing to in-context learning, where one only provides prompt-completion during inference, here we do it during training

-Adapt a foundation model through instruction fine-tuning, requires prompt templates and datasets
+- Adapting a foundation model through instruction fine-tuning, requires __prompt templates and datasets__

-### Single-Task Fine-Tuning

-The output of an LLM is a prob distribution across tokens, so you can compare the distribution of the completion and the training label and use standard cross-entropy function to calculate loss between the two token distributions, and use that loss to to update the model weights in standard back propagation.
+- Compare the __LLM completion__ with the __label__ use the loss (cross-entropy) to calculate the loss between the two token distribution, and use the loss the updated the model weights using back-propagation

-This type of tuning, on a single task, leads to __catastrophic forgetting__.
-Fine-tuning the weights of the original LLM, yields great results on a single task degrads on other tasks, if the model was trained for several tasks
+- The instruction fine-tuning dataset can include multiple tasks

+### __Single-Task Fine-Tuning__

+- An application may only need to perform a single task, one can fine-tune a pre-trained model to improve performance the single-task only

+- Often just 500-1,000 examples can result in good performance, however, this process may lead to a phenomenon called __catastrophic forgetting__

+- Catastrophic forgetting happens because the full fine-tuning process modifies the weights of the original LLM

+- Leads to great performance on the single fine-tuning task, it can degrade performance on other tasks

-### Multi-Task Fine-Tuning
+### __Multi-Task Fine-Tuning__

+	Summarize the following text
+	[1.EXAMPLE TEXT]
+	[1.EXAMPLE COMPLETION]

+	Classify the following reviews
+	[2.EXAMPLE TEXT]
+	[2.EXAMPLE COMPLETION]

+	...

+	Extract the following named-entities
+	[n.EXAMPLE TEXT]
+	[n.EXAMPLE COMPLETION]

 - FLAN-T5
 - FLAN-PALM